Sunday service, Erlo Stegen, 29 Jan 2017

 Every one of us should be ready to be taken by the Lord.

 The famous evangelist DL Moody preached at the memorial service of someone who was with him in the ministry, Philip Bliss.
 Bliss was an American composer, conductor and writer of hymns and wrote songs like “Almost persuaded”, “Wonderful words of life”, “Let the lower lights be burning”, “Hallelujah what a Saviour” and the melody for “It is well with my soul”.
 Bliss and his wife died in a railroad accident.
 He was 38.
 His death was a great shock to the Christian world.
 Moody himself said what a disappointment it was for him.
 But he also said that from the time he heard that he was to take the memorial service there was just one thing running in his mind, “therefore be ye also ready”.

-When Kjell heard that u.
-Friedel was so sick in Switzerland he and his friends prayed for him every day that God would touch and heal him and at one point, Kjell said, “maybe one of us will go first”.
+When Kjell heard of someone else who was very sick, he and his friends prayed for him every day that God would touch and heal him and at one point, Kjell said, “maybe one of us will go first”.

 Moody continued and challenged the audience to be ready before the close of this service.
 Ask yourself the question, are you ready to meet God?

 It was beyond Moody’s understanding how anyone could postpone coming to the Lord, when with a stroke one can be gone into eternity, maybe without hope!

 He explained how God’s coming is often sudden and unexpected, as in the days of Noah, when people were eating and drinking, marrying and giving in marriage, until the Flood came and took them all away (Matt 24:38).
 He then quoted from Ez 33, that whoever hears the sound of the trumpet and does not take warning, if the sword comes and takes his soul away, his blood will be upon his own head.
 Because he heard the sound of the trumpet and did not take warning.
 But he who takes warning shall deliver his soul (Ezek 33:4-6).